Burp Suite, Website Hacking

 Fuzzing with the Attack Type

-So, let’s dig somewhat deeper and explore one of the most common attack types i.e. Cluster Bomb, here we’ll try to fuzz the username and password of the users by injecting two different payload lists respectively at the different injection points.
+So, let’s dig somewhat deeper and explore one of the most common attack types i.e., Cluster Bomb.
+Here we’ll try to fuzz the username and password of the users by injecting two different payload lists, respectively, at the different injection points.

 Cluster Bomb

-Now, let’s configure the payload positions by selecting the input values of login and password fields with the Add $ button.
+Now, let’s configure the payload positions by selecting the input values of the login and password fields with the Add $ button.
 Therewith it, opt the Attack type to Cluster Bomb.

 Time to fill the empty box with a list of all possible usernames.